adventurebrew/HebrewAdventure/tools/agi/readme.md

 ## Tools files summary
 - `export_all.py`: exports all required resources from game files to an excel file
 - `import_all.py`: imports all required resources to from excel file to game files
+- `google_drive.py`: downloads excel file from Google Drive, and split it to .csv files
 - `messages_export.py`: exports all text messages from logic files to csv file
 - `messages_import.py`: imports all text messages from csv file to logic files
 - `words_export.py`: exports words (used by command parser) to csv file